a-hubbard/vivax_microhap/results/notebooks/selection.md

 ```

     ## # A tibble: 3 × 4
-    ##   target                      pop_id taj_d        pval
+    ##   locus                       pop_id taj_d        pval
     ##   <chr>                       <chr>  <dbl>       <dbl>
     ## 1 pvcrt_o.10k.indel           WAS    -2.90 0
     ## 2 pvcrt_o.10k.indel           ESEA   -3.14 0
     ## 3 PvP01_10_v1_1072001_1072200 WAS    -2.56 0.000000115

-The table above shows the target/population combinations that yielded a
+The table above shows the locus/population combinations that yielded a
 significant result at this corrected threshold.
 These results suggest
 that pvcrt_o.10k.indel may be under selective pressure in the WAS and
 ESEA populations, and PvP01_10_v1_1072001_1072200 may be under selective